dcthomson/mkvdts2ac3.py/README.md

 Usage
 =====

-This script was designed to be used in conjunction with sabnzbd.
-It will search a directory for the matroska files and check if it has a DTS track.
-If so, it will convert the first DTS track it finds to AC3 and append it to the file.
-If you want the directory contents to be moved to a new directory you can edit the variable at the beginning of the file which looks like:

-destinationdirectory = ""

-and change it to something like:

-destinationdirectory = "C:\hooray\movietime"

-Here is the command line usage:
 <pre>
 usage: mkvdts2ac3.py [-h] [-c TITLE] [-d] [--destdir DIRECTORY] [-e] [-f] [-i]
                      [-k] [-n] [--new] [-r] [-s MODE] [-t TRACKID] [-w FOLDER]